esthermdev/very-good-support/README.md

 ## Key Features

 #### - Homepage
 The homepage serves as the entry point to your website, providing an initial impression of your speech therapy services.
 It prominently displays a background image with essential information overlayed.
+(Note: "More info" buttons are not working as detailed pages have yet to be created).
 #### - Book an Appointment (Contact Page)
 The contact page facilitates communication between therapists and potential clients, enabling them to book appointments and inquire about services.
 #### - Login (modal only)